ganonbit/mars-rover-app/client/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) for the purpose of displaying a gallery of the Nasa Images served via a Express.js API.

 ## Available Scripts